Coko7/tcb-opus/README.md

 }
 ```

-You do not need to change `scanSite` as only TCB can be used right now.
+You do not need to change `scanSite` as only TCB can be used right now. `fetchMode` will control how chapter data is fetched.
+Two modes are available:

+- **1:** The chapter number and direct URL will be fetched from TCB's Discord message
+- **2:** It is possible that TCB decides to stop posting direct links to the chapter for security reasons.
+In that case, you can setup `tcb-opus` to scrape the website and find the direct link and chapter number itself

 The default configuration registers listen events for two mangas: **One Piece** and **Black Clover**.
 You can register as many mangas as you want as long as the scans exist on the TCB website.